Our wine glass guide will make sure you have the ultimate glassware collection for every occasion.

 Never mix your reds and whites

-While you can get away with using one type of glass for different varietals of the same colour, it is a definite no-no to drink white wine in a red wine glass and vice versa.
+You can usually get away with using one type of glass for different varietals of the same colour.
+However, it is a definite no-no to drink white wine in a red wine glass and vice versa.

 The difference between the various glass shapes and how they enhance the taste sensation of the wine: